Etiology

 Other

-- Cirrhosis (see End-Stage Liver Disease)
+- Cirrhosis (see Cirrhosis)

 - Human Immunodeficiency Virus (HIV)/AIDS (see Human Immunodeficiency Virus): possible etiology